 If you see a dog in distress in a parked car

 This is a rather difficult situation if you are the person who finds the dog in a hot car.
 If you don’t feel confident dealing with the car’s owner when t ey return, immediately call 999 to alert the Police, or your local dog warden, or seek a Vet’s advice.
 The main priority is to stop the dog from becoming hotter; i possible,, move him to a cooler location and provide some shade.
 Attempt to cool the dog with damp towels or blankets to graduall lower his temperature.
 As a rule, breaking into a person’s car could result in you bein charged with criminal damage.
 Take the advice of the Police, but if you discover a dog facing death in a hot car, if you take action to help, the law could well be on your side.

 If possible, take these additional steps to help clarify the situation should you need to break into a car to rescue a dying dog!

 - Use your phone’s weather app and take a screenshot to show how hot it is

 - Ask a passer-by to record a video of the dog inside the car

 - Ask another person to record your actions as you try to rescue the distressed dog

-If you se a dog walker, please check if they use a car or van and if the dogs travel in crates that have fans fitted – whilst these are not a complete solution thy will help keep the dog cool during the jornal.
+If you see a dog walker, please check if they use a car or van and if the dogs travel in crates that have fans fitted – whilst these are not a complete solution they will help keep the dog cool during the journal.

-Finchley Dog Walker is trying to raise awareness among dog owners, and as a result, hopefully, the more people that are aware of this, the number of dogs who actually die in hot cars will reduce.
+Finchley Dog Walker is trying to raise awareness among dog owners, and as a result, hopefully, the more people aware of this, the number of dogs who die in hot cars will reduce.

-I ask that you please share this article on your Social Media or Facebook page.
-Please add a link from this article to your own blogs and websites, and in doing so, we can spread the word about the dangers of leaving our dogs in cars during the hot weather.
-Thank you – let’s keep all of our dogs safe this summer.
+I ask that you please share this article on your Social Media or Facebook page. lease add a link from this article to your blogs and websites, and in doing so, we can spread the word ab ut the dangers of leaving our dogs in cars during the hot weather. hank you – let’s keep all of our dogs safe this summer.